STUDY PEST MANAGEMENT IN PLANTS THROUGH THIS PLANT PROTECTION AND HORTICULTURE COURSE

 CORE STUDIES - involves at least 350 hours, divided into 15 lessons, approx. half of the course.

-*STREAM STUDIES - a further 350 hrs of study specifically relating to plant protection
+STREAM STUDIES - a further 350 hrs of study specifically relating to plant protection.

-Stream Plant protection consists of
+Stream Plant Protection lessons consists of:

 - Diagnosing Problems